commercialhaskell/stack/doc/faq.md

       (on AArch64; the host Stack and the image Stack must have the same version number).

-??? question "Why doesn't Stack rebuild my project when I specify `--ghc-options` on the command line?"
+??? question "Why does Stack not rebuild my project when I specify `--ghc-options` on the command line?"

-    Because GHC options often only affect optimization levels and warning behavior, Stack doesn't recompile when it detects an option change by default.
+    Because GHC options often only affect optimization levels and warning behavior, Stack does not recompile when it detects an option change by default.
 This behavior can be changed though by setting the [`rebuild-ghc-options` option](configure/yaml/non-project.md#rebuild-ghc-options)
     to `true`.

     To force recompilation manually, use the `--force-dirty` flag.
-If this still doesn't lead to a rebuild, add the `-fforce-recomp` flag to your `--ghc-options`.
+If this still does not lead to a rebuild, add the `-fforce-recomp` flag to your `--ghc-options`.

-??? question "Why doesn't Stack apply my `--ghc-options` to my dependencies?"
+??? question "Why does Stack not apply my `--ghc-options` to my dependencies?"

     By default, Stack applies command line GHC options only to [project packages](configure/yaml/project.md#packages).
 For an explanation of